uozuAho/pandemic_ddd/readme.md

       - auto remove cubes when cured
         - when moving to a city
           - happy
-            - drive ferry
-              - remove multiple colours if all cured
             - shuttle
             - direct
             - charter